MJeorrett/AspNetReactToDoTools/README.md

 	- Add the new entity to the [ApplicationDbContext](https://github.com/MJeorrett/AspNetReactToDo/blob/main/AnrtdApi/Anrtd.Infrastructure/Persistence/ApplicationDbContext.cs) in the Infrastructure project.
 	- Add the new entity to [IApplicationDbContext](https://github.com/MJeorrett/AspNetReactToDo/blob/main/AnrtdApi/Anrtd.Application/Common/Interfaces/IApplicationDbContext.cs) in the Application project.
 	- Create a migration for the new entity.
-- Update the two consts in the top of Program::Main:
+- Update the two consts in the top of `Program::Main`:
   - `entityName` - must exactly match the name of the new entity you created.
-  - `apiApplicationProjectRoot` - absolute path the directory containing the Api project in the AspNetReactToDo repo.
+  - `anrtdRepoRoot` - absolute path the root of the AspNetReactToDo repo.
 - Ensure `AnrtdScaffolder` is set as the startup project.
 - Hit `F5` in Visual Studio.